jeffelin/AI-ML-Python-Learning/README.md

 #### Mastery Strategy 0

-1. Tutorials & Playground Testing
+1. Tutorials & Playground Testing, then teaching
 2. Independent ML Projects with the help of prev. code
 3. Open Course w/ textbook and lectures @ Stanford and Princeton for ML
 4. Algorithms Daily Practice